Abundance. Collaboration. Empowerment. Sustainability.

 Being mindful of his desire to help the underprivileged, he experienced an epiphany that changed his life.
 In a profound awakening in the middle of the night, he discovered his calling:

 Find a sustainable solution to improve the standard of living for children suffering from the lack of essential resources like food and water.
-It was paramount to identify a resource saving technique that also was applicable for both schools and whole communities.
+It was paramount to identify a resource saving technique that empowered both schools and whole communities to pay the knowledge forward.

-Koya Project was born in 2016 as a vehicle for Michael’s passion to improve the lives of all the remarkable people he encountered while traveling the world.
-It is crucial to be active in spreading powerful knowledge that supports eliminating world hunger.
+Koya Project was born as a vehicle for Michael’s passion to improve the lives of all the remarkable people he encountered while traveling the world.
+It was crucial to be active in spreading powerful knowledge that supports eliminating world hunger.

 “The key to abundance is meeting limited circumstances with unlimited thoughts.”